 Mayor Kathy Taylor founded the Tulsa Entrepreneurial Spirit Award in 2007 as a way to spur innovation, growth and creativity.
-Since that time, this business plan competition pivoted into Tulsa Startup Series, a bi-monthly pitch competition culminating in a demo day during Global Entrepreneurship Week.
+Since that time, this business plan competition pivoted into the current Tulsa Startup Series pitch competition.
 Since inception, the competition has generated more than 2,300 full time, part-time and contract jobs.
 A 2014 study reported an economic impact for Tulsa of more than $57.7 million.

 Have an idea?

 Have the recipe for success?

 In July 2017, in celebration of LTFF’s 20th Anniversary, the Foundation announced an upcoming innovative development, Mother Road Market.
 Mother Road Market is Tulsa’s first food hall, housed on 11th Street & South Lewis Avenue in the historic 1939 Scrivner-Stevens Co.
 Grocery building, Mother Road Market, open since November 2018, is a vibrant community space, allowing Tulsans and tourists alike to eat, sip, shop and enjoy Tulsa’s favorite neighborhood restaurants, as well as brand new food concepts – all under one roof.

 To learn more about Mother Road Market, visit www.motherroadmarket.com, and don’t forget to sign up for the newsletter for the latest updates!